Up to 35% off Raised Beds

 Allium blooms with magnificent large purple flowers in the shape of a ball.

-The benefit of planting these with peonies is that the foliage that accompanies the long flower starts to die as soon as the flower blossoms.
+The benefit of planting these peony companions is that the foliage that accompanies the long flower starts to die as soon as the flower blossoms.
 It looks kind of scrappy and ugly.
 If the allium is planted amongst the peonies, however, the foliage of the peony will hide this unsightly yellow foliage.

 Alyssum